mkdocs-publisher/mkdocs-publisher/documentation/02_setup/03_setting-up-a-blog.md

 slug: setting-up-a-blog
 status: published
 date: 2023-02-12 22:00:00
-update: 2023-04-17 12:00:24
+update: 2023-04-21 21:53:54
 description: Setting up a blog plugin
 categories: setup plugin blog
 ---

 # Setting up a blog plugin

-Publisher for MkDocs allows you to create a blog.
+**Publisher for MkDocs** allows you to create a blog.
 A blog can be a sidecar for your current documentation, or it can be configured as a standalone.
 The entire blogging engine is created and preconfigured, so you can focus on content creation.
 It will handle creation of:

 - indexes,
 - archive,